coder/docs/cli/wac.md

 ---
 title: "Workspaces as Code"
-description: "Learn about the start of Workspaces as Code (WAC)."
+description: "Learn how to use Workspaces as Code."
 state: alpha
 ---